mui/material-ui/docs/packages/feedback/README.md

 # Rating

-This Lambda function stores and retrieves page ratings using DynamoDB.
+This Lambda function stores and retrieves page feedback using DynamoDB.

 ## Prerequisites

 Create an AWS profile in ~/.aws/credentials called "claudia" with credentials corresponding to an IAM user with AWSLambdaFullAccess and IAMFullAccess policies.

 Create a table in DynamoDB, with a `string` partition key called `id`, and a sort key called `page`.
 You can do that from the DynamoDB web console, or using the AWS CLI command line.
-Here is an example command that will create the `ratings-dev` table with the minimal provisioned throughput:
+Here is an example command that will create the `feedback-dev` table with the minimal provisioned throughput:

 ```bash
 aws dynamodb create-table --profile claudia --region us-east-1 \